MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nn-directml-idmlcommandrecorder.md

 # IDMLCommandRecorder interface

 ## -description

 Records dispatches of DirectML work into a Direct3D 12 command list.
+The **IDMLCommandRecorder** interface inherits from [IDMLDeviceChild](/windows/desktop/api/directml/nn-directml-idmldevicechild).

 The command recorder is a stateless object whose purpose is to record commands into a Direct3D 12 command list.
 DirectML
     doesn't create command lists, command allocators, nor command queues; nor does it directly submit any work for